Law School Professor and

 JD, 1970, University of Pennsylvania

-Michael Greenberger is the Founder and Director of the Center for Health and Homeland Security (CHHS) at the University of Maryland and a professor at the School of Law.
-CHHS works on a broad range of homeland security and emergency response issues for federal, state and local governmental agencies, as well as medical researchers.
-CHHS has a staff of more than 70 professionals, many of whom are recent graduates of the School of Law.
+Michael Greenberger is the Founder and Director of the University of Maryland Center for Health and Homeland Security (CHHS) and a professor at the University of Maryland Francis King Carey School of Law.
+CHHS works on a broad range of homeland security and emergency response issues for federal, state, and local governmental agencies, as well as universities and public health entities.
+CHHS has a staff of more than 40 professionals, many of whom are recent graduates of the School of Law.
 More information about CHHS can be found at www.mdchhs.com.

 In 1999, Professor Greenberger began service as Counselor to the United States Attorney General, and then became the Justice Department's Principal Deputy Associate Attorney General.
 In the latter capacity, Professor Greenberger assisted the United States Attorney General and Associate Attorney General in supervising the work of the Justice Department's Civil, Civil Rights, Environmental, Antitrust, and Tax Divisions.
 Also within his portfolio of responsibilities were several counterterrorism projects concerning both law enforcement and public health policy, including organizing a nationwide counterterrorism war game ("TOPOFF I").